January 25, 1959: Pope John XXIII Stuns the World with the Announcement of the Second Vatican Council Scheduled to Commence in October 1962

 Pope John XXIII wanted his Council to be pastoral rather than dogmatic.
 He faced progressive bishops and the theological life that was still overshadowed by the Modernist crisis of the late 19th and early 20th centuries.
 Some believed the Roman Curia had become intellectually ossified.

 In his opening address, John XXIII said the Church had used too much medicine of condemnation and too little mercy.
 John Paul II believed that particular telling of the story missed the crucial point of the Council and was only one interpretation of it.
 He believed and spoke often about the ‘debt’ he owed to Vatican II, calling it a ‘seminary of the Holy Spirit’.
 And he proceeded in his diocese of Krakow to initiate one of the most extensive implementations of any diocese in the world.
 He called it a profound spiritual experience–an act of love amid the hatreds of the age.
 George Weigel stated that anyone interested in understanding Wojtyla as bishop and as Pope must make the effort to get inside Vatican II as he, a son of the Council, experienced it.

 We remember Saint John XXIII in a special way today as the convener of this great Council.
 In a special way we honor Saint John Paul II who, as a bishop participating in this Council, contributed in such significant ways to the many documents issued from it.
 We offer our gratitude to these two Holy Fathers who were canonized together in April 2014.

-And we honor the most recently beatified Holy Father, Blessed Paul VI, who, after the death of John XXIII in 1963, brought the II Vatican Council to its conclusion.
+And we honor the most recently canonized Holy Father, Pope St. Paul VI, who, after the death of John XXIII in 1963, brought the II Vatican Council to its conclusion.

 A Few of the Newer Items Associated with Pope Saint John XXIII on Papal Artifacts/John XXIII